wandb/docs/docs/guides/track/log/log-models.md

 # Log models

-The following guide describes how to log and interact with models logged to a W&B run.
+The following guide describes how to log models to a W&B run and interact with them.

 :::tip
 The following APIs are useful for tracking models as a part of your experiment tracking workflow.
 Use the APIs listed on this page to quickly log models to a run, in addition to metrics, tables, media and other objects.